jnicolow/FogVision/README.md

 ## 1. Installation<a name="introduction"></a>
-Use `coastvision.yml` to create conda environment.
+Use `fogvision.yml` to create conda environment.
 This will take a few minutes.
 ```
-cd path/to/CoastVision
+cd path/to/FogVision
-conda env create -f coastvision.yml
+conda env create -f fogvision.yml
-conda activate coastvision
+conda activate fogvision
 ```

 After successfully creating the environment, run through `example_notebook.ipynb` using the `fogvision` environment.
 This notebook provides example image classification code.